vishalbasra/vishalbasra.github.io/_posts/2017-08-19-getting-started-with-samba.md

 Try running `smbpasswd -a vader` then enter the SMB password for user vader to set the password for vader

-- To view the shares, use the smbclient program as `smbclient -L PLURAL-SERVER -U vader` the -L is list on the net-bios server name with the user vader.
+- To view the shares, use the smbclient program as `smbclient -L MAMBA-SERVER -U vader` the -L is list on the net-bios server name with the user vader.
 Then enter vader's password to see the share!

 > We see the docs share which defined and also a share called IPC which is Inter Process Communication and is something Samba uses internally , also we see the server name and the workgroups